How To Register SSS Online: A Step-by-Step Guide

 - Employer Branch Code – The last three zeros in the Employer ID field refer to your branch code.
 Don’t change it if you have no branch office.
 If you have one, input your branch code.

-- Date of Coverage – It’s the month and year when you hired your first employee/s.
+- Date of Coverage – The month and year you hired your first employee/s.
 Find it in your Form R-1 or Registration Plate.
 To indicate your date of coverage, choose the month, day (set the default day at 1), and year from the drop-down menu.

-- Company email address – Provide a valid and active email address you’re using for business, not your personal email.
+- Company email address – Provide a valid and active email address you use for business, not your email.

-- Preferred User ID – It must have eight to 20 alphanumeric characters, starting with an alphabet.
-You can’t use any special character, except for underscores (_).
-Re-enter your user ID on the next field to confirm it.
+- Preferred User ID – It must have 8 to 20 alphanumeric characters, starting with an alphabet.
+You can’t use any special character except for underscores (_).
+Re-enter your user ID in the following field to confirm it.